Adyen/adyen-commercetools/extension/docs/UpdateAmountAndExtendAuthorisation.md

 #### 2. Authorize the payment

-To update the amount, it is necessary to get to `Authorised Response` and obtain the `pspReference`.
-For some payment methods it is necessary to do multiple steps after Make payment.
-For the sake of readability these steps won't be described here.
+To update the amount, it is necessary to get to `Authorised Response` from notification and obtain the `pspReference`.
+The `Authorised Response` can be obtained from interactionInterface field of payment in Commercetools platform.

 <details>
 <summary>Example of the Authorized response</summary>